maxio-com/stoplight-platform-api-docs/docs/getting-started/SitesSubdomains.md

 * Delete any site

 To begin, create a site (make sure to put it in test mode) and pick a subdomain that you will remember for use in your API calls.

-Sites are restricted to a single currency, so it is common to create a site that is named using that currency - for example: "Acme USD", "Acme GBP", etc.

 For more information about sites, including: switching sites, clearing site data, cloning - please see [this documentation](https://help.chargify.com/sites/sites-intro.html).